julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-Our next meetup may take place on **January 20th** at 6:30 or 7pm.
+Our next meetup **may** take place on **January 20th** at 6:30 or 7pm.

 It's still uncertain, if there is enough interest in the January meetup, so if you intend to join, please say so on [Zulip](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup") by 4pm.
 If you are unable to access Zulip, you can check this site again at 5pm for a final decision.

-As usual, at [WIAS](https://www.wias-berlin.de/).
-The main entrance is currently closed due to construction work, so you will have to enter from the back .
+The location, as usual, will be [WIAS](https://www.wias-berlin.de/).
+Please note, that the main entrance is currently closed due to construction work, so you will have to enter from the back.

 At the entrance, there is a registration book for guests.
 Enter Dr. Fuhrmann as the person to be visited.
 <!--